Preheat the oven to 350°F and line 2 baking sheets with parchment paper or nonstick mats.

 Bake until the cookies are set and have cracks on the edges and top, 8-10 minutes.
 Then allow to cool completely.

 Add in powdered sugar and heavy whipping cream.
 Alternating between the two.
-I like to add in 1 cup of powder sugar followed by 2 tbs of heavy whipping cream, let it combine and then add the next round of powdered sugar and heavy cream.
+I like to add 1 cup of powdered sugar, followed by 2 tablespoon of heavy whipping cream, let it combine, and then add the next round of powdered sugar and heavy cream.

-Then make a web by using the black gel to make three circles and then drag a toothpick from the center out crossing the black lines.
+Then make a web by using the black gel/black frosting to make three circles, and then drag a toothpick from the center out, crossing the black lines, creating a web effect.

-Using the chocolate frosting and a piping bag or a little baggie with corner cut off, pipe on the 8 spider legs.
+Using the chocolate frosting and a piping bag or a little baggie with a corner cut off, pipe on the 8 spider legs.
+Then serve and enjoy!

 Video